Keenansanford/InsertionMergeHeapSort/README.md

 A Java sorting exercise using insertion, merge, and heap sorting functions to compare sort times.
 The classes are set up to analyze big O performance.

-This assignment was mediated by the professor of the class (Dr. Gerry Howser) who aided with the coding at varying points, and it was written using Eclipse.
+This assignment was mediated by the professor of the class (Dr. Gerry Howser) who aided with the coding at varying points.
+This program was written in Java using Eclipse

 The classes are described in detail below: